Start of Day

 Chartwells cater for special diets but these must be organised in advance with the company.

 Some children (through the whole school) are entitled to Free School meals because parents are claiming certain benefits.
 If you think this might be you please follow this link to the Pupil Premium registration service.

 Electronic newsletters are sent out at the end of each week, you will be emailed a link for these.
 They will also be posted on the website, found here.
-Please check the school website regularly as it has up to information.
-We use an emailing service to send out messages to parents so please ensure that we have an up to date email address for you.
-If both parents would like to receive a copy, please email the school office at firstname.lastname@example.org.
+Please check the school website regularly as it has up-to-date information.
+We use the ‘My Child At School’ app to communicate with parents so please ensure that you have downloaded the app in September for updated messages and information.

 We are lucky that we have use of the parking area adjacent to the playing fields.
 Please park in there and walk your children in to school.
 Please DO NOT park on School Lane or in our turning circle as this must be kept free of cars (unless disabled) for emergencies.

 North Mundham Primary School uses Google Classroom to deliver remote online learning.
 Up to date information about classes including homework can be found there.

 Your child already uses a username and password to login to the IT systems at school.
 To login to Google Classroom use the same username to add to the email address and use the same password.
 If the password is less than 8 characters, please add sufficient hashes (#) to the end of the password to make it up to 8 characters.